kroshu/kuka_robot_descriptions/README.md

 This repository contains support packages that can be used with real KUKA robots as well as with simulations.

 Github CI
 ------------
 [![Build Status](https://github.com/kroshu/kuka_robot_descriptions/workflows/CI/badge.svg?branch=main)](https://github.com/kroshu/kuka_robot_descriptions/actions)

 ## What is included?

 - **kuka_resources** contains general, common files.
 It is copied from [kuka_experimental](https://github.com/ros-industrial/kuka_experimental) and is ported from ROS to ROS2.
 - **kuka_cybertech_support** contains urdf, config and mesh files for KUKA cybertech robots.
 - **kuka_kr_moveit_config** contains configuration files for KUKA KR robots necessary for planning with moveit.
 - **kuka_lbr_iisy_support** contains urdf, config and mesh files for KUKA iisy robots.
 - **kuka_lbr_iisy_moveit_config** contains configuration files for KUKA iisy robots necessary for planning with moveit.
 - **kuka_agilus_support** contains urdf, config and mesh files for KUKA Agilus robots, it is copied from [kuka_experimental](https://github.com/ros-industrial/kuka_experimental) and ported to ROS2.
 - **kuka_lbr_iiwa_support** contains urdf, config and mesh files for KUKA LBR iiwa 7 robots
 - **kuka_rsi_simulator** implements a basic RSI simulator.
 It is also copied from [kuka_experimental](https://github.com/ros-industrial/kuka_experimental) and is ported to ROS2.
-It implements a UDP socket, and recieves the commands from an RSI interface and sends back the actual position of the robot (as it is a simulation, it is a simple closed loop, it sends what it recieved).
+It implements a UDP socket, and receives the commands from an RSI interface and sends back the actual position of the robot (as it is a simulation, it is a simple closed loop, it sends what it received).

 ## Running the RSI simulator